Best Blogging Platforms Compared: The Exit-Cost Framework

 Platforms I’d Skip (and Why)

 Not every option deserves a deep dive.
-Some earn a paragraph and a honest warning.
+Some earn a paragraph and an honest warning.

 WordPress.com (the hosted version): This is the trap that catches beginners who Google “start a WordPress blog.”
 WordPress.com is not WordPress.org.
-The free plan plasters WordPress ads on your site.
-The paid plans restrict themes and plugins.
+The free plan plasters ads on your site.
+The Personal plan at $4/month removes branding but still restricts themes and plugins.
 And the whole time, you could have gotten self-hosted WordPress for roughly the same price with 10 times the flexibility.
 WPBeginner’s comparison breaks this down thoroughly, and I agree with their conclusion: just go self-hosted.

 Wix: 110 million users and a marketing budget the size of a small country’s GDP.
 But Wix locks your template choice forever (you can’t change templates once selected), limits free accounts to 500MB of storage, and slaps Wix branding on free sites.
+Plans start at $17/month for Light (annual billing).
 The exit-cost score is among the worst I’ve seen: getting content out of Wix in a clean, migrateable format is a project in itself.

-Blogger: Still exists.
-Still free.
+Blogger: Still free.
 Still runs on Google’s infrastructure, which sounds reassuring until you remember that Google has a habit of killing products without warning.
+No meaningful updates in years.
 Limited templates.
-No meaningful updates in years.
 If you’re reading this article, you’ve outgrown Blogger already.

 The Decision Tree: Which Platform Matches Your Actual Situation?